 If you’re providing a space for social logins, why not share your social media links, too?
 On the captive portal page, insert links to your brand’s social media pages to prompt another layer of connection between your business and your customers.

 You’ll enhance the customer experience of your most loyal patrons.

 Not only does a social media login on your captive portal make it easy and accessible for customers or guests to login, but it can help your business collect valuable guest data to help you create an enhanced customer experience.

 When you create an opportunity for guests to login using their social media accounts, you can gain a better understanding of their unique needs and behaviors.
 Through prompting them to ‘Like’ your Facebook page or by providing an area for them to confirm their subscription to your email newsletter, you’ll be able to keep in touch and monitor feedback to keep refining the customer experience.

 Although the majority of your customers will most likely have an account on a social media platform, it’s important to remember that not everyone will.
 To make your Wi-Fi services as accessible as possible, ensure you include an option to login using another avenue, such as via an email account, or by filling out a short form.
 This way, you can still gather contact information while being inclusive to those who choose not to utilize social media.

-If you’re looking for a way to maximize the effectiveness of your Wi-Fi offerings with little effort, consider allowing social media logins on your captive portal.
+If you’re looking for a way to capitalize on your Wi-Fi investment with little effort, consider allowing social media logins on your captive portal.